 About Geology at LMU

 We study natural processes that change the Earth, its shape and surface at different spatial and temporal scales.
 We work at the interface of internally (plate tectonics, earthquakes, volcanic eruptions) and externally (atmospheric, hydrospheric) controlled processes.
-Our research also addresses relevant issues in natural resources, geohazards, and climate change.
+Our methodological research in Tectonics and Stratigraphy is societally relevant, for example to probles in natural resources, geohazards, and climate change.
+We do not, however, carry out methodological work in these latter three fields.

 Photo showing the Matterhorn, remnants of the Theodul glacier and fresh exposures of glacially polished and striated ophiolite rocks.
 A prominent cloud is often attached to the Matterhorn's southern face, which symbolizes the interaction of tectonic and climatic processes (© A. Friedrich 2011).